animaomnium/animaomnium.github.io/content/incoming-content-deluge.md

 First, I should clarify that by "content," I mean a lot more than just Text (LLaMA) and Images (Stable Diffusion).
 It would be silly to believe that there’s *not* a team of researchers at Google scraping YouTube trying to do the same for video.
 How long until GitHub releases *CodeMonkey*, “a one-click solution for turning issues into PRs”?
 We don’t know, but probably [sooner][19] than anyone expects.

+The unique innovation of models like LLaMA and Stable Diffusion is that they run on commodity hardware.
+Programs have close to zero-marginal cost to be copied: indeed, anything that can run on commodity hardware will eventually be provided as a free service to the average user.
+When there's "a LLaMA for everything", there will be no limit to the types of experiences people are able to generate at little-to-no cost to themselves.
+Content becomes a post-scarcity good.

 The central hypothesis of this post, containing the points most amenable to discussion, is as follows:

 1. Individuals are able to shape the *realities* they inhabit through *experiences* derived from the *content* they consume.
 When content is *scarce*, individuals share similar experiences, and inhabit similar realities.

 2. As the cost of content generation drops towards zero, content becomes a *post-scarcity* good, which may be tailored to each individual's taste.
 When content is post-scarce, the *breadth* of experience increases, as does the *diversity* of the realities each individual may inhabit.

 3. When individuals share little overlap in *reality*, clear communication breaks down.
-This *fraying of reality*, so to speak, will make it much easier for individuals to be radicalized, believe false-yet-self-coherent narratives, feed infohazard-based addictions, and so on.
+This *fraying of reality*, so to speak, will make it much easier for individuals to believe false-yet-self-coherent narratives and feed infohazard-based addictions.
 This has been a long-time coming; Indeed, it is already happening today.

 Let's break this argument down, one point at a time.

 ## Experience defines reality

+Let's start by breaking down the first point:

-> Individuals are able to shape the realities they inhabit through experiences derived from the content they consume.
+> 1\.
+Individuals are able to shape the *realities* they inhabit through *experiences* derived from the *content* they consume.

 It's first important to establish that the experiences people have define the *reality* they inhabit.
 In this context, I'm defining the word "reality" to describe, abstractly, the way an individual "makes sense of the world", or concretely, "the set of beliefs people hold against their subjective experiences".
 People with overlapping beliefs inhabit overlapping realities; it is only within this overlap that ideas can be clearly transmitted, but more on that later.

 We can't help but process new experiences through the lens of old ones.
 It is only when we encounter a new experience that *does not* match our existing reality that we reweigh the set of beliefs we hold.

-> When content is scarce, individuals share similar experiences, and inhabit similar realities.
+> When content is *scarce*, individuals share similar experiences, and inhabit similar realities.

 Increasingly, for better or (likely) worse, more and more of the experiences we have happen online.
 Most people can navigate their desktop or homescreen about as well as they can navigate their own home.
 In terms of the mental energy used to maintain them, digital places are not any less *real* (using the above definition of *reality*) than the physical spaces we inhabit.